 - See how Tybee families and kids used to spend their summers.

 - Learn about the Chu family's rise to prominence in the Tybee community and how this added to the multi-cultural influence on the island.

 - See the seven flags that have flown over Tybee since 1520.

-The Crab Shack is a shabby chic outdoor seafood restaurant which was named "The Best Seafood Dive," by Coastal Living Magazine in 2011.
+The Crab Shack is a shabby-chic outdoor seafood restaurant that has been named "The Best Seafood Dive" by Coastal Living Magazine.
 Other restaurants might be offended to be called a dive, but the Crab Shack is proud of being #1 and its owners have worked hard to get there by providing quality food at reasonable prices which is popular with both the locals and tourists.

 The house specialty is a platter piled high with an assortment of tasty shellfish that are in season.
-It's served with corn on the cob, potatoes and sausage and can be ordered as a single portion or platter for 2, 3 or 4 people.
-While I did not partake in a platter I can attest that it looked mouth watering and was indeed piled high with seafood, including large snow crab legs.
-I did order a seafood sandwich and cup of crab stew for lunch and both items were delicious.
+It's served with corn on the cob, potatoes, and sausage and can be ordered as a single portion or platter for 2, 3, or 4 people.
+While I did not partake in a platter I can attest that it looked mouth-watering and was indeed piled high with seafood, including large snow crab legs.
+I did order a seafood sandwich and a cup of crab stew for lunch and both items were delicious.

 The original Tybrisa Pavilion, built by the Central of Georgia Railroad, lasted more than 70 years and was a landmark on the South Atlantic Ocean.
 Like today's pier, it was a popular destination for day-trippers and seasonal visitors and had live entertainment.